mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 1. Load the MUSR00024563 dataset using the muon analysis GUI.
 How to do this is described in the Home section of :ref:`the_tabs_home`.
 2. Plot the backwards counts in the Workspace pane
-3. Open the Figure options menu, or **or** double click on the X axis to Edit axis.
+3. Open the Figure options' menu, or **or** double click on the X axis to edit the axis.
-4. In the Axes tab of the Figure options, set the value in the box labelled Upper Limit to 16 **or** do the same for the box labelled Max in the Edit axis dialog.
+4. In the Axes tab of the Figure options, set the value in the box labelled `Upper Limit` to `16` **or** do the same for the box labelled `Max` in the Edit axis dialog.
-5. Press Apply, **or** click the OK button.
+5. Press `Apply`, **or** click the `OK` button.
-6. In the Y-Axis section of the figure options, use the Scale drop-down menu and change the setting to log **or** double click on the Y axis and tick the box labelled Log.
+6. In the `Axis` tab of the figure options, click the `y` button.
+Then use the `Scale` drop-down menu and change the setting to `log`. **Or** double click on the Y axis of the plot and tick the box labelled 'Log'.
-7. Click OK and observe the changes to the plot, this process is shown for the Figure options in Figure 11, and the Edit axis in Figure 12.
+7. Click `OK` and observe the changes to the plot, this process is shown for the Figure options and Edit axis in Figures 11 and 12 respectively.

 .. figure:: /images/othermantidfunctionsfig11.gif
     :align: center